15 Popular Romanian Easter Foods to Try Out This Year

 For those who aren’t fans of hard-boiled red eggs, deviled eggs are an alternative for the holidays.
 There are various recipes for deviled eggs; our favorite includes mustard, mayonnaise, liver paté, vinegar, salt, pepper, and paprika sprinkled on top.

 But deviled eggs can also feature additions such as bacon or olive paste – whatever you prefer.
-It’s a quick dish that the entire family can enjoy together, either as an appetizer or a healthy snack, and from our experience, kids love it, too.
+It’s a quick dish that the entire family can enjoy together, either as an appetizer or a snack, and from our experience, kids love it, too.